shannenye/daily-planner/README.md

 -   Search currently looks for ticket titles.
 User can search for part of a word or the whole word.
 For example `final` and `finalize` should both return two results for the ticket titles with the word `finalize`.
 User may also sort the table columns after the search as well and toggle priority too!
 For best practices, existing sorts are cleared when a search is entered.
 To clear the search and get back the default state of tickets, delete the search and press enter just like normal site searches.
 Try it out!

+-   The main branch is hooked up with Travis CI and deployed automatically to heroku upon successful pipeline.

 ### Extras

 -   [] Use an API that supports paging and implement pagination on the table

 -   [x] Style up the table with SCSS to make it look pretty

--   [] Setup continuous deployment of the app with a CI server
+-   [x] Setup continuous deployment of the app with a CI server

 -   [] Manually resize the columns with the mouse